wqiudao/CasStructStream/README.md

 <pre>
 CasStructStream combines the rapid CRISPR-Cas detection capabilities of a built-in Cas_HMM_db library with integrated visualization and the streamlined structural comparison power of the preloaded Cas-StructCores library.

-usage: CasStructStream [-h] {sCas,rna,msa,pdb2dalidb,makedalidb} ...
+usage: casstructstream [-h] {sCas,rna,msa,pdb2dalidb,makedalidb} ...

 A tool for designed for Streamlining identification of CRISPR-Cas systems